Animal Starts With The Letter X

 Xerus

 There are four recognized species of Xerus: the Cape Ground Squirrel (Xerus inauris), the Damara Ground Squirrel (Xerus damarensis), the Mountain Ground Squirrel (Xerus princeps), and the Unstriped Ground Squirrel (Xerus rutilus).
 Each species has unique adaptations to its environment.
-For example, the Cape Ground Squirrel has a bushy tail that it uses to provide shade from the sun, while the Damara Ground Squirrel is well-adapted to arid environments.
+Take this: the Cape Ground Squirrel has a bushy tail that it uses to provide shade from the sun, while the Damara Ground Squirrel is well-adapted to arid environments.

 Xantus's Murrelet